+'''

-\$ python -m textacy download capitol_words \$ python -m textacy download depeche_mood
+$ python -m textacy download capitol_words

+$ python -m textacy download depeche_mood

+$ python -m textacy download lang_identifier --version 2.0

+'''

-These commands download and save a compressed json file with ~11k speeches given by the main protagonists of the 2016 U.S. Presidential election, followed by a set of emotion lexicons in English and Italian with various word representations.
-For more information about particular datasets/resources use the info subcommand, or just run
+These commands download and save a compressed json file with ~11k speeches given by the main protagonists of the 2016 U.S. Presidential election, followed by a set of emotion lexicons in English and Italian with various word representations, and lastly a language identification model that works for 140 languages.
+For more information about particular datasets/resources use the info subcommand: